QQI Level 5 Permaculture 5N1553 Assignment Example Ireland

 Credit Value – 15

-Learning Outcomes of the 5N1553 Applied Permaculture QQI Level 5 Course
+Learning Outcomes of the 5N1553 Applied for Permaculture QQI Level 5 Course

-Applied Permaculture includes a set of the designed principles which is used mainly for land management which is followed by a flourishing natural ecosystem.
+Applied Permaculture includes a set of design principles that is used mainly for land management and is followed by a flourishing natural ecosystem.

 It has many branches that include ecological engineering, environmental design, integrated water resource management, construction, and regenerative designs.
 This was used for agriculture with an architectural design.